Fox Glacier: Geography

 Fed by four alpine glaciers, Fox Glacier descends 2,600 m on its 13 km journey from the Southern Alps towards the coast, finishing near rainforest 300 m above sea level.
+It lies within the Fox Glacier / Te Moeka o Tuawe catchment on the West Coast of New Zealand's South Island.
+The catchment covers about 110 km^{2} and extends westward from the Main Divide to the Tasman Sea.
+It is bounded by the Victoria Range to the north and the Fox Range to the south, and includes the Fox Glacier and its alpine tributaries, the Victoria and Mascarin glacier valleys, the Fox River valley, and a broad alluvial floodplain extending to the coast.
+The landscape is marked by very high relief, rising from sea level to peaks of about 3,000 m in less than 35 km.

 After retreating for most of the previous 100 years, it advanced between 1985 and 2009.
 In 2006, the average rate of advance was about a metre a week.
 In January 2009, the terminal face of the glacier was still advancing and its vertical or overhanging faces regularly collapsed.
 Since then there has been a significant retreat, with the 2009 high level clearly visible as vegetation line on the southern slope above what is left of the lower glacier today.

 The outflow of the glacier forms the Fox River.
 During the last ice age, its ice reached beyond the present coastline, and the glacier left behind many moraines during its retreat.
 Lake Matheson formed as a kettle lake within one of these.